 Welcome to my blog -- Jones Family Matters.
 Over time, I hope to post stories, pictures, etc. from all of my family lines.
-The initial posts will be about the Joneses, but I've researched my German and Irish roots, too.
+The initial posts will be about the Joneses, but I've researched my German, Irish and English roots, too.
 Surnames I've investigated include: Jones, Ryan, von der Heide, Cronin, Probert, Dailey, Wainright, Reed and Hellmann.
-I am consoled by those who came before me and hope you are, too.
+I've spent the past year researching my colonial ancestors and hope to share what I've learned throughout 2016.

 Yesterday I described a trial from 1856 as described in a newspaper article.
 The Killing of J. H. Spears was published by the Louisville Courier Journal on April 29, 1856, p.1.
 If you haven't read it yet, go to yesterday's post before you read the rest of the article.
 For those who have, here is some additional information.